sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 For computing ENDIVEs, the principle changes in voting are:

-  * The consensus outputs for most votable objects are specified in a way that does not require the authorities to understand their semantics when computing a consensus.
-This should make it easier to change fields without requiring consensus methods.
+  * The consensus outputs for most voteable objects are specified in a way that does not require the authorities to understand their semantics when computing a consensus.
+This should make it easier to change fields without requiring new consensus methods.

 ## Negotiating vote uploads

-Authorities supporting Walking Onions are required to support a new resource "/tor/auth-vote-opts.txt".
+Authorities supporting Walking Onions are required to support a new resource "/tor/auth-vote-opts".
 This resource is a text document containing a list of HTTP-style headers.
 Recognized headers are described below; unrecognized headers MUST be ignored.

-The *Accept-Encoding* follows the same as the header of the same name; it indicates a list of Content-Encodings that the authority will accept for uploads.
-The gzip and identity encodings are mandatory.
-(Default: "gzip, identity"
+The *Accept-Encoding* header follows the same as the HTTP header of the same name; it indicates a list of Content-Encodings that the authority will accept for uploads.
+All authorities SHOULD support the gzip and identity encodings.
+The identity encoding is mandatory.
+(Default: "identity")

 The *Accept-Vote-Diffs-From* header is a list of digests of previous votes held by this authority; any new uploaded votes that are given